Tyyppiarvon Data Science -päivä -haastattelusarja julkaistaan poikkeuksellisesti englanniksi, sillä itse tapahtuma on englanninkielinen.

 Name three skills that you consider most important in your job.

-1) General Problem solving, 2) ability to identify problems and map them into data, or data into them, and 3) wide and deep enough background on methodologies.
+- wide and deep enough background on methodologies.
 In general it is important to get a gut feeling of alternative solution approaches, which then can be deepened with specialized experts.

 Are there any positions for students on your department and what kind of assignments students and new employees typically get to do?